PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-06-20 06:59:41
+Last updated: 2024-06-20 07:00:15
-Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin
+Random Quote: If there's one thing I've learned in the narco world, it's that life is more complicated than you think.
+Good and bad, they're relative concepts. - Steve Murphy